 It may be hard to admit – or even to notice that you’re doing it – but enabling is something that parents of addicts do very regularly.
 Enabling can take many forms and can be glaringly obvious, or totally invisible.

-Whether parents are conscious of it or not, their actions could potentially be allowing, encouraging, or even sustaining their child’s drug addiction.
+Whether parents are conscious of it or not, their actions could potentially be allowing, encouraging, or even sustaining a drug addiction.
 This is why every parent of an addict should be able to identify what enabling is, see when it’s happening, and gain the tools to put a stop to it.

 What Is Enabling?

-In simple terms, enabling is the process of allowing addiction to continue through action, inaction, or mindset by those around an addict.
+In simple terms, enabling your adult child is the process of allowing addiction to continue through action, inaction, or mindset by those around an addict.
 It can be as blatant as giving your child money when you know that they are going to buy drugs with it, or as innocent as not realizing that your child may be trying to manipulate you.

-Setting Boundaries is Necessary
+Setting and Holding Firm Boundaries is Very Important

-One of the most difficult things for loving parents of addicts to do is set firm boundaries and stick to them.
+One of the most difficult things for loving parents of addicts to do is set boundaries and stick to them.
 Many addicts have a silver tongue and are incredibly good at manipulating situations and emotions in favor of their desires.
 This creates a tough situation for parents as you may never know what to believe.

-While there may not be an easy cut and dry solution to this problem, parents can make it a lot easier on themselves by drawing hard lines on what they will and will not do, then sticking to that firmly.
+While there may not be an easy cut-and-dry solution to this problem, parents can make it a lot easier on themselves by drawing hard lines on what they will and will not do, then sticking to that firmly.
 If you often find yourself wavering on boundaries that you have previously set, it would be a good idea to take a hard look at how easily you are willing to give in to your child’s requests, why you are wavering on your boundaries, and how they act and react to you in situations like these.

 If you are able and willing to stand firm on the lines you have drawn, then you will be much less likely to enable addict behavior and can potentially nip the whole addiction in the bud.

-Identifying and Stopping Manipulation
+Identifying and Stopping Manipulation From Your Child

-Identifying manipulative behavior can be difficult, especially when children know their parents very well and know which buttons to push to get a certain reaction.
+Identifying manipulative behavior can be difficult, especially when adult children know their parents very well and know which buttons to push to get a certain reaction.

-Addicts can be notoriously successful at getting what they want from their parents once they figure out the right tactics, so it is crucial as a parent to know how to counteract this.
-You can start by questioning your own thought process in situations where you are unsure of whether or not to trust what your child is saying or doing.
+Addicts can be notoriously successful at getting what they want from their parents once they figure out the right tactics, so it is crucial for a parent to know how to counteract this.
+You can start by questioning your own thought process in situations where you are unsure of whether or not to trust what your adult child is saying or doing.
 If you find yourself uneasy about caving on a boundary, it is probably in your child’s best interest that you hold firm.
-They will not be happy about it, but in the long run it will benefit everyone involved.
+They will not be happy about it, but in the long run, it will benefit everyone involved.